BlocProtocol/BLOC-wiki/docs/wallets/recovering-your-wallet.md

 #### BLOCWallet restore with private spend and view keys<a name="recover-spend-view-keys-bloc-wallet-cli"></a>

-View [this guide](../wallets/BLOCWallet-how-to-use.md#recover-spend-view-keys) for steps on recovering your wallet with your private spend and view keys using **[BLOC Wallet CLI](../Using-BLOCWallet)**.
+View [this guide](../wallets/BLOCWallet-how-to-use.md#recover-spend-view-keys) for steps on recovering your wallet with your private spend and view keys using **[BLOCWallet CLI](../Using-BLOCWallet)**.

 #### BLOC-service restore with private spend and view keys<a name="recover-spend-view-keys-bloc-service"></a>

-View [this guide](../wallets/bloc-service-command-line.md#using-your-private-spend-key-and-view-key) for steps on recovering your wallet with your private spend and view keys using **[bloc-service](../wallets/bloc-service-index.md)**.
+View [this guide](../wallets/bloc-service-command-line.md#using-your-private-spend-key-and-view-key) for steps on recovering your wallet with your private spend and view keys using **(../wallets/bloc-service-index.md)**.

 ### **GUI Wallets**<a name="keys-gui-wallet"></a>